innolitics/rdm/rdm/init_files/documents/software_design_specification.md

 # Purpose

-This document describes *how* {{ system.project_name }} shall fulfill the requirements described in the software requirements specification.
+This document describes *how* {{ device.name }} shall fulfill the requirements described in the software requirements specification.
 It discusses the computation hardware the software will be expected run on, the software system's architecture, functional specifications associated with each software requirement, and user interface mockups.

-It is written primarily for engineers working on {{ system.project_name }}, who have the source code available, in addition to this document.
+It is written primarily for engineers working on {{ device.name }}, who have the source code available, in addition to this document.

 [[The legacy Software option of 62304:4.4 is not in use here.]]